Samuel-2626/django-lang/article.md

 Internationalization and localization represent two sides to the same coin.
 Together, they allow you to deliver your web application's content to different locales:

 - Internationalization, represented by i18n (18 is the number of letters between i and n), is the processing of developing your application so that it can be used by different locales.
 This process is generally handled by developers.
 -  Localization, represented by l10n (10 is the number of letters between l and n), on the other hand, is the process of translating your application to a particular language and locale.
 This is generally handled by translators.

 > For more, review [Localization vs. Internationalization](https://www.w3.org/International/questions/qa-i18n) from W3C.

-Recall that Django using its [internationalization framework](https://github.com/django/django/tree/main/django/utils/translation) has been translated into more than 100 languages:
+Recall that Django using its [internationalization framework](https://github.com/django/django/tree/main/django/utils/translation) has been translated into more than [100](https://docs.djangoproject.com/en/3.2/internals/contributing/) languages:

-TODO: can you provide a link to the "internationalization framework"?
-Done: By the way, I am not too sure if Django is translated to more than 100 languages...curious how you got that fact :)

 Through the internationalization framework, we can easily mark strings for translation, both in Python code and in our templates.
-It makes use of the GNU gettext toolkit to generate and manage a plain text file that represents a language known as the **message file**.
-The message file ends with `.po` as its extension.
-Another file is generated for each language once the translation is done which ends with the `.mo` extension.
+It makes use of the GNU [gettext](https://www.gnu.org/software/gettext/) toolkit to generate and manage a plain text file that represents a language known as the [message file](https://docs.djangoproject.com/en/3.2/topics/i18n/#term-message-file).
+The message file ends with _.po_ as its extension.
+Another file is generated for each language once the translation is done, which ends with the _.mo_ extension.
 This is known as the compiled translation.

-TODO: is the above aside a quote from somewhere?
-Yes and No, It was from one of my favourite Django books but I did paraphrase and not quote it verbatim.
-What are your thoughts on this.

 Let's start by installing the [gettext](https://www.gnu.org/software/gettext/) toolkit.